 7. Why learn Kaurna?
 How do the aims and objectives of a Kaurna teaching program differ to that of a Japanese, French or German etc. program?

-8. Many schools across the Adelaide metropolitan area wish to offer a Kaurna language program, but few actually do.
+8. More than 80% of South Australia’s population live in Kaurna country.
+Many Many schools across the Adelaide metropolitan area wish to offer a Kaurna language program, but few actually do.
 What are the main impediments?
 What is being done to address the need?